What it owns

-Currently, the deposit remains open along strike, down-dip and to the east and west, so there’s plenty more potential.
+Currently, the deposit remains open in several directions, so there’s plenty more potential.

 What’s more, metallurgical test work has indicated that gold recoveries are likely to run at between 97% and 99%, which is very high and is likely to make for a very efficient operation.

 In addition to the BAM East project, Landore has undertaken significant work on the B4-7 deposit, which also lies on the Junior Lake property.